mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 {{<inline-file filename="jobB" language="bash">}}

-If I run `jobA` and `jobB` in a bash pipeline, I can see that they both start at the same time, but there's a 3.004 second delay between when `jobB` starts and when it produces its first line of output, as `jobB` has to wait on output from `jobA`:
+If I run `jobA` and `jobB` in a bash pipeline, exactly 5.009 seconds elapse between the `jobB is starting` and `jobB is terminating` messages:

 ```bash
 $ ./jobA | ./jobB